getsops/sops/README.rst

 found, the filename of the file being created is compared with the filename regexes of the configuration file.
 The first regex that matches is selected, and its KMS and PGP keys are used to encrypt the file.

+If no aws_profile is specified `default` is used for KMS.

 Creating a new file with the right keys is now as simple as